 “I didn’t think about acting in TV or commercials until high school,” Eric said.
 “I just liked theater.”

 He was featured in a scene in the Hunger Games movie as a “game maker.”
 Although he did not have a speaking line, he said the experience was worth it.
-He has also been cast on the TV show “One Tree Hill” where he made a lot of connections.
+He shot his first commercial here in St. Charles for "Bo Beuckman Ford" and also appeared in a commercial for SCC.

 While passionate about acting, school was still a priority.
 “Education is really important, obviously,” Eric said.
 “It’s a good back up to have with an acting career, and my teachers are always really helpful.”

 When making the choice between acting and school, he looked to his mom for advice.
-She works in health care, and if acting doesn’t work out, Eric has considered studying radiation therapy.
+She works in health care, and if acting didn't work out, Eric considered studying radiation therapy.
 “My mom is my biggest supporter,” he said.

 After finishing school at SCC, Eric moved to Los Angeles, Ca., in April 2014 to pursue acting.
 He has since done public appearances and presented at an award show, however his main focus is on television and feature films.